kensanata/ggg/README.md

 trust-model always
 ```

+### Testing

 Now we can do a little test with a bot!
+This is based on the [Email
+Self-Defense](https://emailselfdefense.fsf.org/) site by the *Free
+Software Foundation*.

 Export your public key as explained above and paste it into an email
 to `edward-en@fsf.org` with a subject such as "hello bot".
 This first